CounterpartyXCP/counterparty-core/counterparty-client/README.md

-**Transaction verification.** The server composes each transaction, but you sign it locally — so for `send`, `enhanced_send` and `sweep` the client independently decodes the transaction it is about to sign (straight from the raw bytes, not the server's summary) and checks that the **asset, quantity and destination** match what you asked for, **refusing to sign or broadcast on any mismatch**.
-This makes those transfers safe even against a malfunctioning, compromised, or man-in-the-middled API server.
-Other transaction types (issuance, order, dispenser, …), and the rare payload encodings the client does not yet decode (bare-multisig, taproot-envelope, and the pre-`taproot_support` legacy encoding), **cannot** be independently verified: the client warns you clearly and falls back to the normal confirmation prompt, so review those carefully before confirming.
+**Transaction verification.** The server composes each transaction, but you sign it locally — so for `send`, `enhanced_send` and `sweep` the client independently decodes the transaction it is about to sign (straight from the raw bytes, not the server's summary) and checks that:

-Sub-asset names are also not checked (they need the on-chain registry).
+- the **asset, quantity and destination** in the Counterparty payload match what you asked for; and
+- the transaction's **BTC** goes only back to your source address (change) or to the requested destination — never to a third-party output — and the **miner fee** is below a sanity limit.

+It **refuses to sign or broadcast on any mismatch**, which makes those transfers safe even against a malfunctioning, compromised, or man-in-the-middled API server.
+If a `send`/`enhanced_send`/`sweep` comes back in a form the client cannot decode, that is **also** refused (fail-closed) — `--yes` does not override it.

+Some things still rest on the server and are called out at run time:

+- **Other transaction types** (issuance, order, dispenser, …) and the rare payload encodings the client does not decode (bare-multisig, taproot-envelope, pre-`taproot_support` legacy) **cannot** be independently verified: the client warns and falls back to the confirmation prompt — review them before confirming.
+- **Sub-asset / non-standard asset names** cannot be resolved offline (they need the on-chain registry), so the *asset* field goes unchecked; the client says so explicitly (destination, quantity and BTC routing are still verified).
+- **Divisibility** is looked up from the server, and human `--quantity` conversion depends on it, so a server that lies about an asset's divisibility could mis-size the amount — always to *your* requested destination, never to a third party.
+- **Legacy (P2PKH) inputs**: the legacy signature does not commit the input amount, so the displayed fee relies on the server-reported input values for those inputs.
+  Prefer bech32/taproot addresses, whose signatures commit the amount.

 **Transport.** On any public network the client **refuses a cleartext `http://` API URL** and pins its HTTP client to HTTPS (so a redirect cannot downgrade the